Testing Local Lorentz Invariance with Laser Tracking of the LAGEOS and LAGEOS II Satellites

-In this paper, we provide a new constraint on the PPN parameter \(\alpha_1\) from the analysis of the orbital residuals of the geodetic satellite LAGEOS II over a time interval of approximately 28 years (see also \cite{2024PhRvD..98d4034L}).
-LAGEOS II is a passive satellite very well tracked through the powerful Satellite Laser Ranging (SLR) technique \cite{2002AdSpR..30..135P,2019JGeod..93.2161P}.
-In particular, we consider the possible existence of PFE due to the motion of the Earth-Sun-satellite system with respect to the CMB radiation and analyze the effect on the time evolution of a combination of Keplerian orbital parameters.
-This is, to our knowledge, the first measurement that constrains the PPN parameter \(\alpha_1\) using the orbit of an Earth satellite.

-\textit{Orbital effects of PFE}--- In 1994, it was shown that the orbits of some artificial satellites have the potential to improve the upper limit on the \(\alpha_1\) parameter --- down to the \(\sim10^{-6}\) level --- thanks to the appearance of small divisors which enhance the corresponding PFE \cite{1994PhRvD..49.1693D}.
-This possibility of reaching a stringent constraint in the PPN parameter linked to the existence of possible PFE is mainly due to the precision of the SLR tracking technique, that allows to reconstruct the orbit of a few geodetic satellites at cm level.
-This is the case for the two LAGEOS satellites \cite{1976anah.iafcR....J,LG1phB,LG-TN-AI-037-89}.
-For these reasons their orbital reconstruction has been exploited for fundamental physics measurements for over three decades \cite{1996NCimA.109..575C,2004Natur.431..958C,2004cosp...35..232L,2010PhRvL.105w1103L,2014PhRvD..89h2002L,Lucchesietal2015,2019Univ....5..141L,2019arXiv191001941L,2019EPJC...79..872C,2020Univ....6..139L,2021Univ....7..192L} \footnote{Of course, it is necessary to develop a dynamic model for the orbit of these satellites that is equally reliable and accurate \cite{Lucchesietal2015,2016AdSpR..57.1928V,2018PhRvD..98d4034V,2019Univ....5..141L}.}.
+\textit{Orbital effects of PFE}--- A seminal paper of 1994 \cite{1994PhRvD..49.1693D} suggested that the orbits of some artificial satellites have the potential to improve the upper limit on the \(\alpha_1\) parameter --- down to the \(\sim10^{-6}\) level --- thanks to the appearance of small divisors which enhance the corresponding PFE.
+This possibility of reaching a stringent constraint in the PPN parameter linked to the existence of possible PFE is mainly due to the precision of the SLR tracking technique, that allows to reconstruct the orbit of some geodetic satellites at the cm level.
+This is the case for the two LAGEOS satellites \cite{1976anah.iafcR....J,LG1phB,1985JGR....90.9215C,LG-TN-AI-037-89}.
+For these reasons their orbital reconstruction \footnote{Of course, it is necessary to develop a dynamic model for the orbit of these satellites that is equally reliable and accurate \cite{Lucchesietal2015,2016AdSpR..57.1928V,2018PhRvD..98d4034V,2019Univ....5..141L}.} has been exploited for fundamental physics measurements over three decades \cite{1996NCimA.109..575C,2004Natur.431..958C,2004cosp...35..232L,2010PhRvL.105w1103L,2014PhRvD..89h2002L,Lucchesietal2015,2019Univ....5..141L,2019arXiv191001941L,2019EPJC...79..872C,2020Univ....6..139L,2021Univ....7..192L}.
+Starting from the Lagrangian \(\mathcal{L}\) of \(\mathcal{N}\) ideal proof-masses gravitationally interacting, it can be shown that the dependency of \(\mathcal{L}\) on the two PPN parameters \(\alpha_1\) and \(\alpha_2\) (if different from zero) will provide non-boost invariant terms depending on the velocities \(\mathbf{v}^0_a\) of the proof masses with respect to some gravitationally preferred rest frame \cite{1994PhRvD..49.1693D}.
+The main effects produced if \(\alpha_1\ne0\) are on the eccentricity vector \(\mathbf{e}\) of the satellite's orbit \footnote{This is the Laplace-Runge-Lenz vector that identifies the satellite pericenter direction: a constant of motion in the ideal case of the 2-body Newtonian problem.} and on its mean argument of latitude \(\ell_0=\omega+M\), with \(\omega\) the argument of pericenter and \(M\) the mean anomaly.
+In this work we focus on the effect of LLI violation on $\ell_0$, that is a periodic effect with annual periodicity.
+From now on we will refer to \(\ell_0\) simply as the longitude of the satellite or observable.
+If LLI is violated, the Lagrangian \(\mathcal{L}\) of the Earth-satellite system contains a perturbing term with the following explicit expression \cite{1994PhRvD..49.1693D}: